Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - The sword slashing sound is much more satisfying and violent with AES / MVS version than Neo Geo CD version.
 It must be not that difficult to restore.

-- LUA script used to read sprite palettes during gameplay has lots of "false positive" with palette 0x70 on bosses (the palette of massive blood jets).
+- LUA script used to read sprite palettes during gameplay has lots of "false positive" with palette 0x70 on bosses (the palette of massive blood streams).
 I suspect these to be remnants of a much bloody version into the code, maybe possible to restore.

 ## Final words

 I am publishing these workflows in a state far from perfection, to say the least.
-Throughout my career and my hobbies, I have seen too many brilliant solutions and significant projects disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason (brutal death, mental illness, boredom, greed, discord...
+Throughout my career and my hobbies, I have seen too many projects (good or not, this is not the point here) disappear simply because they were never shared before their authors vanished from the face of the Earth, whatever the reason (brutal death, mental illness, boredom, greed, discord...
 I've seen all of these).
 I operate on the principle that if it is not online, it does not exist.
-I would rather release functional work that is available to everyone than chase a version of "perfection" that eventually will fade into obscurity rotting on a forgotten hard drive, at best.
+I prefer releasing a functional work that is available to everyone than chasing a perfect version that eventually will fade into obscurity rotting on a forgotten hard drive.

 This project is now part of the public record.
 Use it, learn from it, play with it, or build upon it — it's your project.